storyblok/storyblok-php-client/README.md

 $managementClient = new ManagementClient('your-storyblok-oauth-token');
 ```

-Now, you have the instance of `ManagementClient` you can start to manage your Storyblok data
+Now, you have the `ManagementClient` object (`$managementClient`), you can start to manage your Storyblok data.

 ### Retrieve data, get() method
-If you need to retrieve data, you have to perform a HTTP request with GET method.
+If you need to retrieve data, you have to perform an HTTP request with the `GET` method.
 The ManagementClient provides a `get()` method for performing the HTTP request.
-The mandatory parameters is the path of the API ( for example `spaces/<yourSpaceId/stories`).
+The mandatory parameter is the path of the API ( for example `spaces/<yourSpaceId/stories`).
+The path defines which endpoint you want to use.

 For retrieving a list of Stories:
 ```php
 $spaceId = 'YOUR_SPACE_ID';